mohamedash7/Ashfaqproject/README.md

  Please find the below steps that needs to be followed before deploying the code

+ Note: Please create a bucket in s3 and add that bucket name in your backend.tf file to read your state file from s3 bucket

 1. Please ensure that you have terraform installed in your system, please click this link to download terraform https://www.terraform.io/downloads
 2. Please clone the code from the github repository using the following command to the folder where you are going to locate the project using the below command
 3. git clone https://github.com/mohamedash7/Ashfaqproject and get the neccesary code available under the repo